LiftMaster Garage Door Opener Troubleshooting Guide

 When your LiftMaster garage door opener stops working, it's usually something simple like dead batteries in the remote, misaligned safety sensors, or a tripped circuit breaker.
 Most LiftMaster problems can be fixed without calling a technician.
 Check the power source first, then test your remote batteries and look at the sensor lights.
 If the motor runs but the door doesn't move, the trolley might be disconnected.

 DIY fixes: Batteries, sensors, reconnect opener.
-Call professional for: Springs, cables, motor repair.
+Call a professional for: Springs, cables, motor repair.

 LiftMaster makes reliable garage door openers, but they still have issues from time to time.
 Most problems are easy to diagnose and many you can fix yourself.
 This guide covers the most common issues Houston homeowners face.